strdr4605/TUM-IDE/lab3/README.md

     ![Alt](images/conflict_resolve.png)

-  You dont have do delete those lines of conflicts anymore.
+  You don't have to delete those lines of conflicts anymore.
 You just insert parts of code that you need from left or right sides in middle.